Dutch SPOC 1B

 - exclusively for international students of Leiden University who succesfully followed the free online course Dutch & More

-In September the course Dutch 1B SPOC is offered as a hybrid course in Leiden and as an online course.
+Dutch 1B SPOC is offered as a traditional classroom course and as an online course.

 When registering for the online course (via Timetable & Registration) please select 'Basiscursus Nederlands 1B SPOC ONLINE'.

 To be able to participate in the course online, you are advised to use a headset with microphone.
 To check that everything is working properly, please use: Quick Tech Check